 Pasture-Raised - These hens actually spend their days roaming around green pastures.
 They have coops that they walk freely in and out from and socialize with other hens in the group.
 They forage on insects and plants outside and enjoy the fresh air.
 According to Penn State research, they also produce more nutritious eggs that have lower cholesterol and fat, more vitamin A, D, and E, higher levels of omega-3 fatty acids, and higher levels of carotene.
 And guess what, you don't need your own chickens to get them.
 Contrary to popular belief, there are plenty places that sell pasture-raised eggs besides your local farmer's market (which is great too!)
 Grocery stores like Whole Foods, Wegmans, Korger and Harris Teeter sell these happy hen eggs!
 You can also get them online via Fresh Direct or Peapod.
 No excuses.

-All of the eggs photographed are from my local farmer's market in Columbia Heights.
+All of the eggs photographed are from my local farmer's market in Columbia Heights and also from my family’s chickens.
 They're different shapes, sizes, textures, and colors and they taste delicious.
-While pasture-raised tend to be around $5.50 a carton compared to the $2.90 or so for the battery-caged eggs, they are the better option in the long run.
+While pasture-raised tend to be around $4.25-5.50 a carton compared to the $2.90 or so for the battery-caged eggs, they are the better option in the long run.
 So buy locally and ethically.

 Want a quick recap to share?
 Here's a great video on some of the facts I wrote about!